gablg1/blisp/README.md

-# BLSP - Biel LISP
+# BLISP - Biel LISP

 A very simple LISP interpreter built in Python, implemented in < 50 lines of code.